jollyjinx/hetzner-dyndns-cgi/README.md

 # hetzner-dyndns-cgi

-A Swift 6 CGI binary that provides a DynDNS-compatible interface for updating Hetzner DNS records.
+A CGI binary that provides a DynDNS-compatible interface for updating Hetzner DNS records.
 This allows you to use consumer routers with DynDNS support to automatically update your Hetzner DNS records.

 ## Features